-11.1 Following the whistle to start the play and prior to the snap, no player on either team may encroach on the LOS, touch the ball or contact opponents.
+- 11.1 Following the whistle to start the play and prior to the snap, no player on either team may encroach on the LOS, touch the ball, or contact opponents.
 A player on either team who crosses the LOS (past the ball) before the snap will be assessed an offside penalty and the play will be whistled dead.
-A flinch (a slight movement forward) will be allowed if the player gets back before the ball is snapped.
+A flinch (a slight movement forward) will be allowed if the player gets back before the ball is snapped. - 11.2 The defense must allow a 1-yard neutral zone.
+The penalty for Team B lining up in the neutral zone is offside, and the play will not be whistled dead.

-- 11.2 The defense must allow a 1-yard neutral zone.
-The penalty is offside, and the play will not be whistled dead. - 11.3 The ball can be scrimmaged inside the 1-yard line and the 1-yard neutral zone must still be enforced. - 11.4 The snapper must set the ball before snapping it to the quarterback.
-Once the ball is set the snapper cannot move the ball until the he snaps it.
-Any movement of the ball, simulating the beginning of a play after the ball is set in the snapper's hand will result in an illegal procedure penalty for the offense. - 11.5 The snapper must pass the ball backwards between his legs, from its position on the ground, with a continuous motion.
+- 11.3 The ball can be scrimmaged inside the 1-yard line and the 1-yard neutral zone must still be enforced. - 11.4 The centre must set the ball before snapping it to the quarterback.
+Once the ball is set the centre cannot move the ball until they snap it.
+Any movement of the ball, simulating the beginning of a play after the ball is set in the centre's hand will result in an illegal procedure penalty for the offense. - 11.5 The centre must pass the ball backwards between their legs, from its position on the ground, with a continuous motion.